rajeshr6r/mcp-server-weather-wsl/README.md

 }
 ```

-2. Restart Claude Desktop
+2. Restart Claude Desktop to apply the changes

-3. Connect to the weather server from Claude
+3. In Claude Desktop, you can now select the "weather" MCP server from the MCP server dropdown menu

+The weather MCP server will be available to Claude Desktop, allowing you to interact with weather data directly in your conversations.

 ### Example Queries